ArCiGo/TS-Automation-Framework/README.md

 ## Setup 🛠️

-I developed the code using a Mac, but it should work on a PC.

 The following steps can be executed using a terminal (I use [hyper](https://hyper.is/)), or using the terminal provided by VS Code.

 1. Clone the repo on your computer at any path you want.-